godwokenrises/godwoken/gwos/README.md

 │  ├─ secp256k1-utils: Secp256k1
 │  ├─ stake-lock: The lock script of stake cell
-│  ├─ state-validator: The type script constaint the on-chain operation of Rollup cell │  ├─ tron-account-lock: The lock script used to check Tron signatures on-chain(deprecated) │  ├─ withdrawal-lock: The lock script protects withdrawal cells ├─ tests: scripting tests
+│  ├─ state-validator: The type script constaint the on-chain operation of Rollup cell │  ├─ withdrawal-lock: The lock script protects withdrawal cells ├─ tests: scripting tests
 ├─ tools: tools used in CI